aftialabs/morf-docs/guides/Authentication.md

 There are two ways of using the siteKey token.
 <UL>
- <li>As part of an API call where the token is present in the header
+ <li>as part of an API call where the token is present in the header; and
- <li>As part of a query where the token is present as a parameter in the URL
+ <li>as part of a query where the token is present as a parameter in the URL.
 </UL>

 ## Requesting a siteKey <a name="requesting-a-siteKey"></a>